How to Help Someone Who Feels Suicidal | Suicide Prevention Tips

 If you suspect that someone you know is going through an emotional crisis and considering suicide or hurting themselves, don't hesitate to reach out.
 Ask them directly if they are having suicidal thoughts and don't wait to see if they start to feel better.

+Supporting someone who is feeling suicidal is crucial, and your compassion can make a big difference.
 There are a number of practical things you can do to help someone who feels suicidal and ensure safety.
+Here’s how to help someone who feels suicidal.
+Let’s get started!

 Suicidal thoughts